RosewellSoftware/RosewellBASIC/README.md

 NOTE; There is a input bug that will be fixed in a later version, the new GUI's can't assign the input to a variable as there is no console, so I will come up with a solution for the next release

+V2.0 of the Rosewell Software Official Seal of Quality will come with all new releases

 There is a bundled zip file that contains a folder for the APP versions!